Empirical Design in Reinforcement Learning: Observational experiments

-The confidence interval itself shrinks with more samples, because the standard error term $\frac{\hat{\sigma}}{\sqrt{\numest}}$ goes to zero.
+The confidence interval itself shrinks with more samples, because the standard error term $\hat{\sigma}/{\sqrt{\numest}}$ goes to zero.
 In our setting, this means as we get more and more runs, our confidence interval around our mean estimator $\overline{\PerfRV}$ shrinks to zero until we can confidently claim that we have an accurate estimate of the mean.

-We run our third experiment, where we compute a confidence interval around the mean estimator---instead of a tolerance interval---using the same data as in the last section.
+In our our third experiment, we compute and plot a confidence interval around the mean estimator---instead of a tolerance interval---using the same data as in the last section.
 We can see in Figure \ref{fig_maze_ci_one} that the confidence interval with $\alpha = 0.05$ is already quite tight, for these 50 runs.
 This shaded region reflects our uncertainty in our estimate of the mean, whereas the tolerance interval in Figure \ref{fig_maze_tolerance_one} reflects the variation around the mean (and so is wider and does not shrink to zero).

-We can ask how many samples $\numest$ we need before it is reasonable to compute this confidence interval.
+We can ask how many samples $\numest$ (or runs) we need before it is reasonable to compute this confidence interval.
 We can actually obtain a statistically valid confidence interval, even with only two samples!
 The interval itself will simply be wider, because $t_{\alpha, \numest}$ will be larger as will the standard error.
 However, it is difficult to gauge, with only two samples, if it is appropriate to make the assumption that the underlying distribution is Gaussian.
-You need to obtain enough runs to decide if the Student t-distribution confidence interval is appropriate.\footnote{A common rule of thumb is that 30 runs is enough.
-There is no clear justification for this number.}
+You need to obtain enough runs to decide if the Student t-distribution confidence interval is appropriate.